Skip to the main content.

 3. Failing to Optimize Employee Productivity

-Idle time looks harmless in the moment, but it compounds across a week and becomes a major cost driver.
+Idle time looks harmless in the moment, but it compounds across the week and becomes a major cost driver.

 Boost productivity without burnout by: